 That being said, there are a few aftercare instructions that patients will need to follow.
 Here, you’ll discover everything you need to know about the recovery process after ear correction surgery, along with a few tips to speed up recovery and help maximise results.

-How long does it take to recover from ear correction surgery?
+How long does it take to recover

 The results of the procedure will largely start to noticeable after two or three weeks, providing adequate aftercare is provided.
 A bandage will need to be worn for around a week following the surgery to protect the ears and aid in the recovery process.
 As the bandage will be placed around the ears, you won’t be able to drive as it will impair your hearing.